 - It saves you money - Businesses that use RO filtering can save money.
 Aside from reduced maintenance costs, filtration reduces the need to buy bottled water.
 Bottled water is significantly more expensive than tap water.
 Using filters saves you the cost of buying and transporting bottled water, not to mention disposing of the empties after they are used.

 - It lowers your energy costs - Reverse osmosis is generally more energy-efficient than other methods of water purification.
 RO filters process more water using less energy, allowing you to save more energy.

 At efilters.net, we provide a variety of filtration systems for your foodservice or home needs.
 From coffee making to steam ovens, we offer filtering solutions to keep your water pure.
 Our filters can make your drinks taste great and keep your equipment in tip-top shape.
-Give us a call at 1-866-283-9919, and let us set you up with right filter.
+Please contact us at email@example.com and let us set you up with the right filter.